strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 ## Services and Controllers: Writing a review

-With FoodAdvisor, you can browse a list of restaurants accessible at [`localhost:3000/restaurants`](http://localhost:3000/restaurants).
+With [FoodAdvisor](https://github.com/strapi/foodadvisor), you can browse a list of restaurants accessible at [`localhost:3000/restaurants`](http://localhost:3000/restaurants).
 Clicking on any restaurant from the list will use the code included in the `/client` folder to display additional information about this restaurant.
 The content displayed on a restaurant page was created within Strapi's Content Manager and is retrieved by querying Strapi's REST API which uses code included in the `/api` folder.

 ### REST API queries from the front end

 <SideBySideContainer>
 <SideBySideColumn>

-Out of the box, restaurant pages on the front-end website include a Reviews section that is read-only.
+Out of the box, restaurant pages on the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor) include a Reviews section that is read-only.
 Adding reviews requires logging in to Strapi's admin panel and entering data into the Content Manager.

 Let's add a small front-end component to restaurant pages.
 This component will allow a user to write a review directly from the front-end website.